naikshubham14/DSA-Projects/README.md

 ### How to run
 You can either download the code in your local environment and run it or since it has no external libraries dependancy you can just copy paste it in an online interpreter like [This one](https://www.programiz.com/python-programming/online-compiler/)

+## Sudoku
+* A sudoku solver based on Recursion and backtracing that kinda makes my brain hurt